- Who are the Ascended Masters?1

 Who is this Maitreya?
 According to Wikipedia, "the Theosophical concept of Maitreya has many similarities to the earlier Maitreya doctrine in Buddhism.
 However, they differ in important aspects and developed differently.
 The Theosophical Maitreya has been assimilated or appropriated by a variety of quasi-theosophical and non-theosophical New Age and Esoteric groups and movements.
 These have added, and advanced, their own interpretations and commentary on the subject."
 According to Theosophy and their lineage, Maitreya is the wisest among the masters.
 He periodically incarnates to impart knowledge to mankind.
 He cannot do that from heaven?
 And what about Jesus the Christ?
 Theosophical texts state that Maitreya was the Hindu deity Krishna and was Christ during the three years of the Ministry of Jesus.

 Although the Summit Lighthouse, which I was a member for twenty years, bases its philosophy on these ascended masters, surprisingly they write little about who and what these ascended masters are.
 Most of the information I gleaned from my years with them came in bits and pieces as I read their dictations and books and went to their conferences.
 One website describes the masters as beings who have passed through the higher initiations, hold positions of great responsibility, overseeing the Earth and its growth or work on a cosmic level.
 And, like organizations upon the earth, change their positions from time to time, gaining ‘promotions' and new opportunities for their own growth and service to humanity.
-Yet who came up with this idea that these masters were advanced beings who worked with mankind and were free from to move in and out of the physical plane?
+Yet who came up with this idea that these masters were advanced beings who worked with mankind and were free from the physical plane yet could move in and out of the physical plane?

-Madame Blavatsky and the Theosophical Society
+Madame Blavatsky and the Theosophical Society2

 The idea of ascended masters began with Theosophy and Madame Blavatsky's "Mahatmas".
 Blavatsky was born into an aristocratic Russian-German family in 1831.
 As a child she was a great storyteller, creating fantastic tales to her childhood friends.
 She claimed she communicated with animals and even those who were dead beyond the veil of time and space.
 Thus these appearances of psychic powers puzzled her family and friends.
 She traveled widely around the Russian Empire as a child.